ditatechwriter/dita_stuff/ddac/GA-build.md

           TARGET-FOLDER: docs
 ```

-The first job, *Git checkout*, is GitHub-provided action that checks out the branch the *MDITA* branch.
+The first step, *Git checkout*, is GitHub-provided action that checks out the current branch.

-The real work is done by the next job, *Build HTML*.
-It uses a Github Action created by [jason-fox] which downloads the latest version of the DITA Open Toolkit, installs a custom HTML 5 DITA-OT plugin from another repository and runs the build instruction using the *myproject.xml* project file.
-For more information oncinfguring project files, see [project-files].
+The real work is done by the next step, *Build HTML*.
+It uses a Github Action created by [jason-fox] which downloads the latest version of the DITA Open Toolkit, installs a custom HTML 5 DITA-OT plugin from another repository and runs the build instruction using the *myproject.xml* project file stored in the branch.
+For more information configuring project files, see [project-files].

-The third job, *Upload DITA*, uploads the files outputted by the build to a folder called *out*.
+The third step, *Upload DITA*, uploads the files outputted by the build to a folder called *out*.

-The last job, *Deploy* uses a GitHub action written by [james-ives] originally meant to deploy content to a GitHub Pages branch but used here to move to the *docs* folder in the *published* branch.
+The last step, *Deploy* uses a GitHub action written by [james-ives] originally meant to deploy content to a GitHub Pages branch but used here to move to the *docs* folder in the *published* branch.